 Some Ghost-type Pokemon can be especially easy to spot, but others are less distinguishable.
 If you’re confident that a Pokemon is not a Ghost-type, but bears similar characteristics, then you could be looking at a Dark, Fairy, or Psychic-type Pokemon.

-For more Pokemon lists, check out our other ‘mon lists:
+For more Pokemon content, check out our other type lists and guides: